ajohn432/ajohn432/README.md

 Software Developer and Cybersecurity student
 --------------------------------------------

-I am currently attending UNC Charlotte where I previously achieved my B.S. in Computer Science, and I am now studying for my M.S. in Computer Science.
-I love learning about network security, low level programming, and creating projects revolving around these fields along with many others!
+I am currently attending UNC Charlotte where I previously achieved my B.S. in Computer Science, and I am now studying for my M.S. in Computer Science with a concentration in Information Security and Privacy.
+I love learning about network security, low level programming, machine learning, and creating projects revolving around these fields with my peers!

 *   🌍  I'm based in United States
 *   ✉️  You can contact me at [alex.johnston22222@gmail.com](mailto:alex.johnston22222@gmail.com)